michigan-com/eval_scrubber/README.md

 Actions:

-* Find - Scans directory recursively and lists all potentially infected files
+* Find (SAFE, READ-only) - Scans directory recursively and lists all potentially infected files
-* Remove - Scans directory recursively and removes the regular express match from all potentially infected files
+* Remove (DANGEROUR, will WRITE) - Scans directory recursively and removes the regular express match from all potentially infected files

 ```